DATA-606-2023-FALL-TUESDAY/Nagulapelly_Vikas_Reddy/docs/Project_Report.md

 In our analysis, we explored the relationship between the target variable, "Price," and various features, including condition, odometer, type, year, and fuel.
 These visualizations help us gain a better understanding of the dataset and its underlying patterns.

+# 5. Model Training

+In the predictive analytics phase, we will employ various machine learning models to build a regression model for predicting the target variable, "Price."
+The models we plan to use include:

+1. **Linear Regression**
+   - Description: Linear regression is a simple yet powerful model that seeks to establish a linear relationship between the input features and the target variable.
+It is widely used for predicting numeric values and is interpretable.

+2. **Random Forest**
+   - Description: Random Forest is an ensemble learning method that combines multiple decision trees to create a robust and accurate model.
+It is known for handling complex relationships and providing feature importance.

+3. **Decision Tree**
+   - Description: Decision trees are a fundamental model for regression tasks.
+They split the dataset into subsets based on feature conditions to predict numeric values.
+Decision trees are interpretable and can handle both linear and nonlinear relationships.

+4. **XGBoost Regression**
+   - Description: XGBoost is a gradient boosting algorithm that is highly efficient and effective for regression tasks.
+It optimizes the gradient descent process to minimize the loss function and make accurate predictions.

+These models will be trained and evaluated using the dataset, and their performance will be assessed based on metrics such as mean squared error, R-squared, and more.
+The goal is to determine which model performs best in predicting used car prices based on the selected features.

+By utilizing a combination of these models, we aim to provide accurate price predictions that can be valuable for both buyers and sellers in the used car market.